Convention Photography Team

 Love photography?
 Want to learn how to make the most of your SLR or increase your photojournalism skills at a live event?

 Love photography?
 Want to learn how to make the most of your camera or increase your photography skills at a live event?

 Under the guidance and instruction of an experienced event photographer, the HEAV Convention Photography Team will give photography enthusiasts the opportunity to learn and practice hands-on, the skills needed to cover a big event!

 Through classroom instruction, self-guided assignments and professional photo critique, you will learn how to:

 - effectively capture the moment,

 - create consistently bright and sharp images in difficult lighting situations,

 - and expedite the post-processing workflow to meet time-sensitive deadlines.

 It doesn’t get more hands on than this!
-Hone skills in photography etiquette, learn the balance between boldness and discretion, and develop a biblical perspective on the art photography.
+Hone skills in photography etiquette, learn the balance between boldness and discretion, and develop a biblical perspective on the art of photography.

 $69/participant registered for the convention